 - 3) Issues of ethics and culture are tied to the issues of identity and affect us personally and emotionally.

-In his analysis of communication, culture and ethics, Hall explains that understanding communication and how it relates to the norms and values, makes up the ethical system.
+In his analysis of communication, culture, and ethics, Hall explains that understanding communication and how it relates to the norms and values makes up the ethical system.
 An intercultural connection may be created through ethical communication and dialogue.
 It is how we chose to communicate what transforms our identities.

-In chapter 12 of Intercultural and Multicultural Communication, Johannesen seeks a transcultural ethics based on universal rather than religious principles.
-He gives an example of Dalai Lama’s ethical approach where human can live an ethical life without religion or religious faith.
+In chapter 12 of Intercultural and Multicultural Communication, Johannesen seeks transcultural ethics based on universal rather than religious principles.
+He gives an example of Dalai Lama’s ethical approach where a human can live an ethical life without religion or religious faith.
 Ethical virtues such as love, compassion, patience, tolerance, forgiveness, contentment, sense of responsibility are not religious principles but essential qualities of human spirit and would counteract lying, racism, or any malicious intent.

 The many ethical virtues act as common values within intercultural communication.
 I would go further and define religion as not an ethic but a culture which is problematic for intercultural communication due to Hall’s reason 3) Issues of ethics and culture are tied to the issues of identity and affect us personally and emotionally.
 However, religions, as mentioned by Murphy do contribute to the definitions of virtues.

-In Character and Virtue Ethics in International Marketing: An Agenda for Managers, Researchers and Educators Murphy’s conclusion on five core virtues (integrity, fairness, trust, respect and empathy) for global marketing provides an argument that each virtue will only grow powerful as long as it is practiced and not just talked about.
+In Character and Virtue Ethics in International Marketing: An Agenda for Managers, Researchers and Educators Murphy’s conclusion on five core virtues (integrity, fairness, trust, respect, and empathy) for global marketing provides an argument that each virtue will only grow powerful as long as it is practiced and not just talked about.
 In his examples, Murphy provides subtle differences between organizational leadership and how they define the most important virtues, which suggests it is not the difference but rather the level of importance.